 Use it or lose it: If you don’t use all your FSA by the end of the year, you’ll lose them.

-Call us now (972) 987-0787 or schedule conveniently online to schedule a dental appointment for a professional dental cleaning or any dental care you may have been putting off before your benefits expire.
+Call us now at (972) 987-0787 or schedule conveniently online to schedule a dental appointment for a professional dental cleaning or any dental care you may have been putting off before your benefits expire.
 Because so many of our patients realize this last minute, November and December appointment slots fill up very quickly.
 We’ll be happy to discuss your remaining benefits and answer any questions you may have.

 As you’ve heard on the news: Premiums are going up

-Through your insurance provider, you currently paying dental insurance premiums every month, therefore you should be using your benefits.
+Through your insurance provider, you currently pay dental insurance premiums every month, therefore you should be using your benefits.
 Even if you don’t have any pain or issues, you and your family should always have regular dental cleanings and screenings looking for early signs of gum disease, cavities, gum recession, and even oral cancer.
 Yearly Maximum – Most dental plans have an annual dollar max.
 This is the maximum dollar amount a dental plan will pay toward the cost of dental care within a specific benefit period (usually January through December).
 The patient is personally responsible for paying costs above the annual maximum.
 This amount varies by the insurance company and usually renews every year.
 If you have unused benefits, these will not roll over.